ikill69/angelfairyco/_posts/about.md

 ## Our Journey

 I was born in 2016.
 I have a very big family.
 I have an adorable little puppy that is a sausage dog.
-I am the biggest [“swiftie”](https://www.taylorswift.com/) ever.
+I am the biggest <a href="https://www.taylorswift.com/" target="_blank">“swiftie”</a> ever.
 I love reading, writing and drawing.
 My favourite things are Taylor Swift, puppies, pizza, ice cream, lollies and lasagne.
 I love to watch TV.
 I like to play with my puppy, my brother and last but not least my friends.

 It all started when I was 7, when me and my dad went to have some pizza and I asked if kids were allowed to have a business and my dad said yes.
 What I love about having a business is that  it is fun and I like the way you can sell anything which is why I chose the combination that I have. ( Books, Jewellery and Fidgets ) I like getting the money and I like having something interesting to do.
 I also like doing the selling at the markets.